Power of Pink

 Signs of Breast Cancer photo image from MyHealthTips.com

-We should not only be reminded to wear pink but to act to prevent.
+We should not only be reminded to wear pink but also act to prevent it.
 What can you do to prevent breast cancer?

 Bitoper.com photo